In this tutorial I cover the following topics

 In this case result is the same as you would press third button.
 If you continue this experiment you will not get different results in a sense that what you get agrees with corresponding one button case:

-) makes it possible for several signals to share one device or resource, for example, one A/D converter or one communication line, instead of having one device per input signal.
-It selects between several analog or digital input signals and forwards it to a single output line.
+and demultiplexer.
+An electronic multiplexer (also mux or data selector) makes it possible for several signals to share one device or resource, for example, one A/D converter or one communication line, instead of having one device per input signal.
+It selects between several analog or digital input signals and forwards it to a single output line:

 You should be familiar with this concept, as every day you use it (or rather it is used by some devices) to transmit your data through an network: